BlockScience’s namesake is the “Block Diagram,” used in systems and control engineering to describe the flow of information

 Block by Block: Managing Complexity with Model-Based Systems Engineering

-Our company’s name refers to our function — BlockScience is who we are, because “block science” is what we do.
-At its core, “block science” is a method for solving complex problems by breaking them down into smaller “blocks,” analyzing these blocks (and the relationships between them), and then using the insights that we have acquired and the understanding that we have developed in order to recombine the blocks in a way that has been carefully engineered to safely and sustainably solve the original problem.
+At its core, “block science” is a method for solving complex problems by breaking them down into smaller “blocks,” analyzing these blocks and the relationships between them, and then using the insights acquired and the understanding developed to carefully engineer and recombine the blocks to solve the original problem.
+In other words, “block science” is a pithy way of describing systems engineering

-BlockScience’s namesake is the “Block Diagram,” which is used in systems and control engineering to describe the flow of information (whether physical matter, data in a database, or anything else) to iteratively steer toward accomplishing goals based on observed outcomes.
+BlockScience’s namesake is the “Block Diagram,” which is used in systems and control engineering to describe the flow of information - whether physical matter, data in a database, or anything else - to iteratively steer toward accomplishing goals based on observed outcomes.

 “Functional Block Diagram,” Wikipedia.org, quoting from Harry H. Goode and Robert E. Machol’s “System Engineering: An Introduction to the Design of Large-Scale Systems” (1957), a foundational text in the field.

-Traditional systems engineering identifies three primary categories of actors within every project: the project’s stakeholders (those who are invested in the successful completion of the project), its managers (those who are responsible for coordinating the success of the project as a unified system), and its engineers (those who are responsible for deploying subject-area expertise in order to design and implement the component elements of the project’s unified vision).
-The job of a systems engineer is to clarify and document the goals and constraints that will guide the actions of these actors throughout the life of the project, and to resolve the conflicts between these requirements that inevitably arise over the course of a project’s life-cycle.
+The job of a systems engineer is to clarify and document the goals and constraints that will guide the actions of these actors throughout the life of the project and to resolve the conflicts between these requirements that inevitably arise throughout a project’s life cycle.

-At BlockScience, we define stakeholders more broadly than traditional systems engineering, expanding the category to include all who are impacted by a given project, rather than just its sponsors or funders, because we believe that our approach results in both increased accountability and superior design, operations, maintenance, and governance.
-We also view management not as a separate category of actor whose members control the project entirely from the top down, but as one function among the many that must be engineered according to the specific contextual needs of the project: the function of “coordination,” which can be implemented in ways that distribute power more equitably among the project’s stakeholders.
+We also view management not as a separate category of actors whose members control the project entirely from the top down but as one function among the many that must be engineered according to the specific contextual needs of the project: the function of “coordination,” which can be implemented in ways that distribute power more equitably among the project’s stakeholders.

 Model-Based Systems Engineering